-2.1 Population and Sample
+2.1.
+Population and sample

-The population of this research consisted of students studying in vocational high schools affiliated to the Ministry of National Education and Culture in Northern Cyprus in the academic year 2020-2021.
-The sample of the study, on the other hand, consisted of 350 students selected with the appropriate sampling method with 5 percent margin of error and 99 percent confidence interval.
-Due to the pandemic, after obtaining the necessary ethical permission from the Ministry of National Education and Culture and Vocational High School administrations, students were interviewed, and 350 volunteering students were asked to fill in the questionnaire form online.
+The population of this research consists of 350 students studying in vocational high schools affiliated to the Ministry of National Education and Culture (MEKB) in Northern Cyprus in the academic year 2020-2021.
+The sample of the study, on the other hand, consists of 350 students selected with the appropriate sampling method with 5% margin of error and 99% confidence interval.
+Due to the pandemic, after obtaining the necessary ethical permission from the MEKB and Vocational High School administrations, students were interviewed and 350 volunteering students were asked to fill in the questionnaire form online.
 Considering the gender of the students participating in the research, it was understood that 64 (18.3%) of the teachers were girls and 286 (81.7%) of them were boys.
-The overall grade point average of the students out of 10 in the last semester is 6.53 and the standard deviation is 1.371.
+The overall GPA of the students out of 10 in the last semester is 6.53 and the standard deviation is 1.371.
 Considering the grade level of the students, 9th graders constituted 21.4% of the sample, 10th graders 30%, 11th graders 28.3% and 12th graders 20.3%.
 The income level of their families was asked to the students included in the study and it was determined that 54 (15.4%) were low-income, 258 (73.7%) were middle-income and 38 (10.9%) were high-income families.

-2.2 Data Collection Tools
+2.2.
+Data collection tools

-In the research, academic procrastination and problematic internet usage scales were used as data collection tools.
-Academic procrastination scale was developed by Çakıcı (2003) and the Cronbach Alpha reliability coefficient was found as 0.92 in his study.
-There are 19 items in the scale.
+In the research, academic procrastination and problematic Internet usage scales were used as data collection tools.
+The academic procrastination scale was developed by Cakici (2003) and the Cronbach Alpha reliability coefficient was found to be 0.92 in his study.
+There are 19 items on the scale.
 In this study, the Cronbach Alpha reliability coefficient of the academic procrastination scale was found to be 0.91.
-In the study, problematic internet usage scale consisting of 27 items developed by Ceyhan and Ceyhan (2009) was also used.
-The Cronbach Alpha reliability coefficient of the scale was found to be 0.93 in his study.
-In this study, the Cronbach Alpha reliability coefficient of the problematic internet usage scale was found to be 0.82.
+In the study, problematic Internet usage scale consisting of 27 items developed by Ceyhan and Ceyhan (2009) was also used.
+The Cronbach Alpha reliability coefficient of the scale was found to be 0.93 in this study.
+In this study, the Cronbach Alpha reliability coefficient of the problematic Internet usage scale was found to be 0.82.
 Demographic variables related to gender, GPA out of 10 in the previous term, grade level, frequency of Internet usage, average time spent on the Internet and the income level of the students' families were also added to the questionnaire form.
-The questionnaire was administered to the students who were studying at vocational high schools during the Covid-19 Pandemic period after obtaining expert opinions on the suitability of the questionnaire.
+The questionnaire was administered to the students who were studying at vocational high schools during the COVID-19 Pandemic period after obtaining expert opinions on the suitability of the questionnaire.